 Dr David Robertson is an experienced GP who trained at Otago.
-He also has qualifications and experience with skin cancer detection and removal.
+David provides cover for our doctors when they are on leave.
 David is also fluent in Spanish.

 Dr Lauren Antley is originally from Wales and graduated from Bristol, UK in 2009.
-Lauren has been working in Christchurch since 2012 focussing on Paediatrics and women’s health until starting her GP training from late 2015.
+Lauren has been working in Christchurch since 2012 focussing on paediatrics and women’s health until starting her GP training from late 2015.
 Lauren has a postgraduate diploma in women’s health (Uni Otago, 2014 Dip Obs Med Gynae) and is experienced at inserting and removing IUDs and the contraceptive implant, which can be done at the practice.
 She is also a prescriber of PrEP.
-Lauren has also worked for the Christchurch Sexual assault service as a doctor since 2014.
+Lauren also works for the Christchurch Sexual assault service.
 In her free time, you might spot Lauren surfing at any of New Zealand’s surf breaks in her campervan with her partner and their dog.

 Dr Clark Stevenson trained at Otago University and has worked in NZ since 2015.
 Clark is new to General Practice but he brings several years of experience in neuroscience and ophthalmology (eye medicine).
 In his free time, Clark is training in fine arts and tries his best at surfing and rock climbing.